Endpoint behavior of distribution amplitudes of pion and longitudinally polarized rho meson under the influence of renormalon-chain contributions: Conclusion

 The correlator $\Pi(x,\underline{0};L)$ at any fixed order $n$ can be expressed in terms of harmonic polylogarithms of weight not higher than $n+3$.
 Investigating the asymptotic series in $a_s\left(a_s\beta_0\right)^n$ for the moments of the correlator, we found that these series should be truncated at $n=3$ or 4.

-(ii)These radiative corrections to perturbative and condensate parts of QCD SR for pion distribution amplitude, $\varphi_\pi(x)$, do not change the behavior of $\varphi_\pi(x)$ at the endpoints $x=0$ and 1.
-This result is in accord with the previous calculations and phenomenological analysis of the transition form factor of the process $\gamma+\gamma^* \to \pi^0$ \cite{Bakulev:2003cs,Mikhailov:2021znq}.
+(ii)These radiative corrections to perturbative and condensate parts of QCD SR for pion distribution amplitude, $\varphi_\pi(x)$, do not change the behavior of $\varphi_\pi(x)$ at the endpoints $x=0$ and 1 significantly.
+Although these changes looks visible and corresponding incline is a bit higher now -- up to $7$.
+But this effect cannot disturb the agreement of previous calculations of transition form factor and the phenomenological processing of the data process $\gamma+\gamma^* \to \pi^0$ \cite{Bakulev:2003cs, Mikhailov:2021znq}.

 (iii) The same class of radiative corrections to the distribution amplitude of longitudinally polarized $\rho$-meson, $\varphi_{\rho}^{\|}(x)$, drastically changes the behavior of the DA near the endpoints in such a way that leads to the inequality $\langle \xi^2\rangle_{\rho^{\|}} > \langle\xi^2\rangle_{\pi}$ ($a_2^{\rho^{\|}} > a_2^{\pi}>0$).
 This inequality agrees with the results of lattice calculations in \cite{Braun:2016wnx,Bali:2019dqc}.